.jpeg)

-Understaffing in nursing homes and assisted living facilities poses a serious threat to the health, safety, and well-being of their residents.
-While state and federal regulations impose minimum staffing requirements, facilities often fail to adhere to them, leading to dire resident outcomes.
-Further, mere compliance with minimum staffing numbers is rarely sufficient to meet the needs of facility residents, an objective facilities are obligated to achieve.
+Understaffing in nursing homes, assisted living facilities, group homes, and adult day care centers poses a serious threat to the health, safety, and well-being of residents.
+While state and federal regulations impose minimum staffing requirements on nursing homes and assisted living facilities, they often fail to adhere to them, leading to dire resident outcomes.
+Further, mere compliance with minimum staffing numbers is rarely sufficient to meet the needs of facility residents, an objective that facilities are obligated to achieve.

 Why Facilities Are Understaffed

-There are several reasons why nursing homes or assisted living facilities might be understaffed.
+There are several reasons why nursing homes, assisted living facilities, group homes, or adult day care centers might be understaffed.

 -

-First, staff is one of the most costly components of operating a nursing facility.
+Cutting Costs.
+Staff is one of the most expensive components of operating a nursing home, assisted living facility, group home, or adult day care center.
 Competent staff increases operational costs.
 Many facilities believe that reducing staff can help save costs and increase profits.
-However, the opposite is usually true as decreased staffing levels, often increase liability exposure when residents are abused and/or neglected.
+However, the opposite is usually true as decreased staffing levels often increase liability exposure when residents are abused and/or neglected.

 -

-Second, facilities with low staff morale and/or incompetent staff might experience high call-out and/or no-call, no-show rates.
+Poor Staff Reliability.
+Facilities with low staff morale and/or incompetent staff might experience high call-out and/or no-call, no-show rates.
 When staff members do not show up for work, the facility is at risk of being understaffed.
-This is further compounded when the facility is already staffed to state-imposed minimums (without even considering the needs of the residents).
-Regardless, nursing homes and assisted living facilities are responsible for ensuring sufficient staff to meet the needs of their residents every day.
+This is further compounded when the facility is already staffed to state-imposed minimums (without considering the needs of the residents).
+Regardless, nursing homes, assisted living facilities, group homes, and adult day care centers are responsible for ensuring sufficient staff to meet the needs of their residents every day.

 -

-Third, nursing homes and assisted living facilities often compete for qualified staff.
+Low Pay, High Turnover.
+Nursing homes, assisted living facilities, group homes, and adult day care centers often compete for qualified staff.
 Paying at or above market rate helps to ensure that facilities not only have sufficient staff to meet the needs of the residents, but that facilities also have qualified staff to meet the needs of the residents.
 In some instances, failing to pay market wages leads to high turnover rates and understaffing.
 This, in turn, increases liability exposure when residents are the victims of understaffed facilities.

 -